CharlesTheGreat77/WhatchuSay-/README.md

 # WhatchuSay🤔
-Exfiltrate iMessage “chat.db” file that contains the messages on a given Mac.
+Exfiltrate iMessages using a Digispark usb on a Mac computer.
 Jailbroken iPhones are vulnerable to an attack like such.
 Essentially, spy on a victim by stealing there file that contains their text messages.
 ```
       _        ,..